wp-plugins/envoke-supersized/readme.txt

 1. Example of the Envoke-Supersized plugin in action on our own website.

 == Changelog ==

+= 2.2.0 =
+* Fix: Fixes some issues related to PHP 5.2 Compatibility

 = 2.1.4 =
 * Fix: Fixes issue where thumbnail pagination does not work.